al1brn/geonodes/README.md

 <img src="docs/images/material_shift_tree.png" height="250"> <img src="docs/images/colored_cubes.png" height="250">

-Note that in real life, this example would certainly have been written in a more concentrated style, while keeping the same readibility:
+Note that in real life, this example would certainly have been written in a more concentrated style, while keeping the same readibility.
+The following two lines generate the 6-nodes, 5-links tree:

 ```python
 import geonodes as gn